The Song of the Lark

 About The Film

-A romantic drama set in early 1900 about a talented young musician named Thea Kronborg who leaves her small town home to pursue greatness but risks losing her true self as she rises to sing on the world’s biggest stage.
-Thea learns to listen and to trust her own artistic voice.
+A feature, romantic drama set in the early 1900s, The Song of the Lark follows a talented country girl who leaves her small town home to pursue greatness but must learn to trust herself before she can rise to sing on the world’s biggest stages.

-Nearly an opera in its own right, The Song of the Lark utilizes music to showcase the arc of Thea’s growth.
+Nearly an opera in its own right, The Song of the Lark utilizes music to showcase the developmental arc of Thea Kronborg’s artistic growth.
 The characters, natures and styles of each piece of music illustrate Thea’s inner life as she journeys from singing a simple country church hymn to Wagnerian arias.

 About Willa Cather

-Cather’s third novel, The Song of the Lark received four authorized English editions as well numerous editions for various Europe countries following its initial publication in 1915.
-Many additional printings came out once the book entered the public domain.
-A Scholarly Edition published by the University of Nebraska Press celebrated the books’ centennial in 2015.
-The novel is currently available in print and digitally for audiences everywhere.
+Cather’s third novel, The Song of the Lark received four authorized English editions as well numerous European editions following its initial publication in 1915.
+The University of Nebraska Press celebrated the books’ centennial in 2015 with a new Scholarly Edition.
+The novel is currently available for audiences everywhere.

 “You really put together something wonderful with your script.”— Ada Gorn, Producer and Vice President at Creative Compound